RHagenson/2019-01-03-UNO/_episodes/05-the-filesystem.md

 > ## Navigating practice
 >
-> Navigate to your `/pool/genomics` directory.
+> Navigate to your work `/work/hdzoo/rhagenson` directory.
 From there, list the contents of the `untrimmed_fastq`
 > directory.
 >
 > > ## Solution